-‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava , A New PC Baby?
+‘General Hospital’ Spoilers For March 27-31: Sonny Targets Ava, A New PC Baby?

 Given the recent developments in the soap, General Hospital spoilers hint going to Cassadine Island to solve numerous riddles is next.
 Jake (Hudson West) is finally regaining some of his memories during his time in Helena Cassadine’s lair.
-His art session with Franco (Roger Howarth) has been a big help although it made him and Liz (Rebecca Herbst) realize what Jake is going through.
+His art session with Franco (Roger Howarth) has been a big help, although it made him and Liz (Rebecca Herbst) realize what Jake is going through.

-Jake has been entering a trancelike state and he has been saying troubling things like the Cassadine curse.
+Jake has been entering a trancelike state, and he has been saying troubling things like the Cassadine curse.
 Based on the General Hospital spoilers, Jake’s memory will include the image of a prison cell in Helena’s island.
 Jake’s memories will not only concern his immediate family although Sam Morgan (Kelly Monaco) fears this could have something to do with Emily Scout.
 It seems that Jake’s immediate family are not the only ones who will be affected by these memories.

 Cassadine Island